yzhlinscau/AAfun/README.md

 # AAfun manual
 ASReml-R Added functions

-##### Attension: AAfun is now available and works for ASReml-R V3.0 or ASReml-R V4.1.
-The online version AAfun is only for ASReml-R V3.0.
-The new version AAfun4 works for ASReml-R V4.1, but not supplied online any more because of my not paying the fee for ASreml.
+##### Attension: The version AAfun on github is very old and might not install online.
+AAfun4 works for ASReml-R V3 or V4.1, anyone can download the new one for windows system from website https://share.weiyun.com/5HmiVLz.
+Please note that I do not pay the fee for ASreml any more, therefore AAfun package will not be updated anymore.

 ## About AAfun